dorkodu/sage/paper/4 -- Type System.md

 All rules defined in an Entity type are kept in its Collection definition.
 Each of the items in a collection and their attributes must be valid within the specified Entity type.

-The difference :
+#### Difference

 -   While defining an Entity Collection, an Entity type must be specified for its item type.
 -   For each attribute, an overriding resolver must be defined, which must return an ordered *List* of values.
-After resolving all requested attributes, those *Lists* are merged together and maps are constructed based on their indexes.
+After resolving all requested attributes, those *Lists* are merged together and maps representing Entities are constructed based on their indexes.

 >   An Entity Collection behaves as a wrapper type around an existing Entity type.
 It only overrides an Entity type’s attribute resolvers, and its purpose is to make retrieval of multiple instances of a specific Entity type at the same time possible.